 Commit a specific amount across the board per successful referral.
 This means that there’s no squabbling over salaries and differences in who gets what and for which referral.
 If there are large variations in salary across the organization, you could look to offer different amounts for each level of candidate seniority.

-Generally, the value of cash employee referral bonuses range from $250 for entry-level positions to more than $25,000 for top executives, with 69% of companies offering cash employee referral bonuses that fall between $1,000 – $5,000.
+Generally, the value of cash employee referral bonuses range from $250 for entry-level positions to more than $25,000 for top executives, with 69% of companies offering cash employee referral bonuses that fall between $1,000 – $5,000 according to LinkedIn.

 Dr. John Sullivan, the head of the Human Management Program at San Francisco State University and an expert in employee referral programs, recommends starting with 2 – 4% of the jobs’ pay and then adjusting as the number of referrals fall short, or exceed your needs.

 Creating a forum for the top referring employees to be ‘shouted out’ will tick the box for those motivated by social factors.